dazinator/CrmDeploy/README.md

 CrmDeploy
 =========

-A .Net Library that makes it simple to deploy plugins / workflows etc to Dynamics CRM without requiring any manual processes such as using the Plugin Registration Tool.
+A .Net Library that makes it simple to deploy plugins / workflows etc to Dynamics CRM programmatically - i.e No need to use a manaul process such as the Plugin Registration Tool.

 # Deploying a Plugin